Introduction

 The process for getting accommodations is not difficult or time consuming, and it can vary from college to college.
 Students typically need to:

-• complete a form (it may be a paper form or editable PDF, or it may be an online form that they access with their student ID number).
+• Complete a form (it may be a paper form or editable PDF, or it may be an online form that they access with their student ID number).
 This may ask what accommodations they’re requesting and which ones they’ve received in the past.
-It may ask for some details about how their disability affects them
+It may ask for some details about how their disability affects them.

-• provide the DS office with documentation of their disability.
+• Provide the DS office with documentation of their disability.
 Here’s how to find the information they’ll need.

-• (at some colleges) complete an intake appointment.
+• (At some colleges) complete an intake appointment.
 Students should feel comfortable asking DS what kinds of things they’ll be asked in that meeting so that they can prepare, if they wish.
 Those who would like to have their parents present in the meeting can request that (students may have to sign a FERPA release to indicate to DS that they approve of this).
 They and their parents should know that DS staff will want to hear primarily from students so that they can assess their needs, but parents can “fill in the blanks” if students don’t know an answer.
 (Listen to a DS director discuss what he asks and thinks students should ask him in an intake meeting in this video.)

 Typically, students will receive an email from a DS staffer telling them whether they were found eligible for accommodations.
 If so, that email will say what accommodations were approved (or not).